Best Tires for Driving in the Snow – 5 Best Snow Tires

 • Studded: Studs can cause damage to dry pavement.

 • Noise: Studs are noisy!
-Driving will be loader with studded tires than with non-studded winter tires.
+Driving will be easier with studded tires than with non-studded winter tires.

 1. Bridgestone Blizzak WS-80